viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ## Add services

-After you've finished setting up your robot's components, add a [vision service](/services/vision/detection/) for color detection and a [data management service](/services/data/) for storing your filtered images:
+After you've finished setting up your robot's camera, add a [vision service](/services/vision/detection/) for color detection and a [data management service](/services/data/) for storing your filtered images:

 ### Vision service to detect color